dbuentello/slack-old-joe/README.md

 - Can enable launch on login (Windows)
 - Can disable launch on login (Windows)
 - Has the Windows notification method options (Windows)
+- Can select the HTML notification method (and trigger a preference change)

 #### Spellcheck
 - Corrects misspelled words and replaces on correction via context menu